 During the first year of probation, the hourly minimums are 24 hours per month.
 Afterwards, Reserve Deputies must volunteer a minimum of 12 hours per month.
 Eight hours are spent on routine patrol, answering calls, for service, etc. The remaining four hours are dedicated to monthly training and community service.

 Nothing.
 The Sheriff's Office issues all needed equipment.
 This includes uniforms, boots, jacket, badge, duty belt, handcuffs, radio, CEW (conducted electrical weapon), OC spray, baton, and a handgun.
 Some Reserves elect to carry their own handgun.

 How do I become a Reserve Deputy?

 The first step is to take a written test.
 These are typically offered about three times per year.
 Having passed that test, candidates must then take the following tests: physical agility, psychological, medical exam, electronic truth verification, oral board interview, and a background investigation.
 Having successfully completed all of those, the candidate becomes a recruit and is sent through a local, state certified Reserve Academy.
-There is a $25 fee for the written test; there are no fees for any of the remaining tests.

 How do I begin?

 The Clark County Sheriff's Office is currently only recruiting lateral transfers for Reserve Deputy positions.
 Applicants must have already been trained and credentialed as full-time or Reserve law enforcement officers in Washington or from another state.